FritzAndFriends/StreamDeckToolkit/README.md

 ### From File System

-Useful for local testing of the template when developing.
+Installing the template from your filesystem is useful for local testing of the template itself.
+If you are actively working on the template making changes, this is the route you need to use.

+To install, run the following command from the root of the repository.

-    dotnet new -i /StreamDeckToolkit/Templates/StreamDeck.PluginTemplate.Csharp/
+    `dotnet new -i Templates/StreamDeck.PluginTemplate.Csharp`

-Uninstall the local template by running.
+To pick up any changes you have made to the template source, you must uninstall the template and reinstall it.

+To uninstall, run the following command from the root of the respository.

+    Windows: `dotnet new -u Templates/StreamDeck.PluginTemplate.Csharp`
-    dotnet new -u /StreamDeckToolkit/Templates/StreamDeck.PluginTemplate.Csharp/
+		OSX/Linux: `dotnet new -u $PWD/Templates/StreamDeck.PluginTemplate.Csharp`

 ### From NuGet